Keyboard shortcuts

 use std::path::PathBuf;

-let db_path = PathBuf::from("my_database.json");
+let db_path = temp_dir.join("eidetica_save_example.json");

-// Lock the database mutex
+// Save the database to a file

 // Downcast to the concrete InMemory type